University Administrative Policies

 4. Cash Disbursements

-With the exception of petty cash reimbursements, all cash disbursements will be made by check or direct deposit into the individual's bank account.
-Cash disbursements equal to or greater than fifty thousand dollars ($50,000) require two (2) signatures from individuals authorized by the bank to sign on the account.
+With the exception of petty cash reimbursements, all cash disbursements will be made by check, P-card, ACH or wire transfer.
+Financial Aid Disbursements shall be made in accordance with UAP 7230 (“Financial Aid Disbursement.”) disbursements related to procurement and reimbursement shall be made in accordance with UAP Section 4000 (“Procurement”).
+Payroll Disbursements shall be made in accordance with UAP Section 3000 (“Personnel”).
+Cash disbursements equal to or greater than five hundred thousand dollars ($500,000) require two (2) signatures (or equivalent electronic approvals) from individuals authorized by the bank to sign on the account.

 5. Exceptions

-Any exceptions to this policy must be approved in writing by the University Controller or HSC Senior Executive Officer for Finance and Administration.
+Any exceptions to this policy must be approved in writing by the University Controller.